top of page

 My intellectual, professional, and clinical interests result from my intense passion for nursing, especially nursing education.
 I earned my AS Degree in Nursing in 2002 and finished my BSN.
 I am especially highly motivated because I am fascinated with research, particularly the aging process of our patients.
 I have also done a lot of extra reading on aging, the shrinking of the brain, for example, and how it reacts differently to medicine as we age.

 I am convinced I will excel in your program because of my enormous dedication to geriatrics and hospice and how thrilled I would be by the opportunity to research in these areas.
 After completing your FNP Program, my long-term goal is to work in a primary care setting in rural Utah.
-I want to live and work in a small community, such as XXXX, where I can have a home with acreage and animals.
+I want to live and work in a small community, such as ____, where I can have a home with acreage and animals.
 I plan to work with clients that range in age from newborns to the elderly, but I aspire to continue cultivating a particular interest in geriatrics.
 Staying active in my community is also especially important to me.
 Currently, I volunteer at the Road Home, a homeless shelter.

 I have been involved in numerous community/religious service projects.
 I am the Assistant Boy Scout Committee Chairman, teaching First Aid and BLS to local youth twice yearly.
 After the earthquake, I went to Haiti for one month, part of one of the first medical support groups to get into some of the hardest-hit areas.
 I saw and did things that I NEVER thought I would, including amputations under a thatched banana roof, treating critical patients in a makeshift ICU with only a stethoscope and BP cuff, relying primarily on my critical thinking and knowledge of disease processes since we were working on with almost no technological support at all.
 Later, I was able to help educate Haitian nurses on IV insertion techniques, assessment skills, infection control measures, etc. My experience in Haiti helped me appreciate the importance of nurses educating patients more than ever.
 The experience changed me in numerous ways and taught me not to take living in the USA for granted.